Rated 4.9/5 ⭐️ | Free shipping from €79 🚚

 Step-by-step

-1. Mix the eggs, milk, sugar and salt.
+1. Beat eggs, milk, sugar, and salt together.

-3. Melt the butter and add to the batter.
+3. Melt the butter and add it to the dough.

-4. Leave the dough to rest for 10-15 minutes (important for the soft consistency).
+4. Let the dough rest for 10–15 minutes (important for the soft consistency).

-6. Briefly toss the blueberries in the butter.
-Pour in the batter (approx. 2-3 cm high).
+6. Quickly toss blueberries in the butter.
+Pour in the batter (about 2–3 cm high).

-7. Bake for 5-7 minutes until well browned, then turn.
+7. Bake for 5–7 minutes until nicely browned, then flip.

 To the original recipe